Climate Pledge Arena

 Climate Pledge Arena is a multi-purpose indoor arena in Seattle, Washington, United States.
-It is located north of downtown Seattle in the 74 acre entertainment complex known as the Seattle Center, the site of the 1962 World's Fair, for which it was originally developed.
-After opening in 1962, it was subsequently bought and converted by the city of Seattle for entertainment purposes.
-From 2018 to 2021, the arena underwent a $1.15 billion redevelopment; the renovation preserved the original exterior and roof, which was declared a Seattle Landmark in 2017 and was listed on the Washington Heritage Register as well as the National Register of Historic Places in 2018.
-The renovated venue has a capacity of 17,151 for ice hockey and 18,300 for basketball.
+It is located north of downtown Seattle on the campus of the Seattle Center, a 74 acre civic and entertainment center first built for the Century 21 Exposition otherwise known as the 1962 World's Fair.
+It sits on the site of the original Washington State Pavilion exhibition facility (alternately referred to as the Washington State Coliseum or Century 21 Coliseum), subsequently bought by the city of Seattle and renovated in 1964 into a sports and entertainment venue, the Seattle Center Coliseum.
+Following an extensive $1.15 billion site redevelopment from 2018 to 2021, the new arena replaced the older facility, then named KeyArena.
+It reuses the original building's iconic roof and exterior window curtain walls, which were landmarked by the city in 2017 and added to both the Washington State Heritage Register and the National Register of Historic Places in 2018.
+An extended atrium on its south end houses the entrance to the modern venue.
+It holds a seating capacity of 17,151 for ice hockey, 18,300 for basketball, and up to 17,340 for concerts and other events.

-The arena is currently the home to the Seattle Kraken of the National Hockey League (NHL), the Seattle Storm of the Women's National Basketball Association (WNBA), Seattle Torrent of the Professional Women's Hockey League (PWHL), the Seattle University Redhawks men's basketball team, and the Rat City Roller Derby league of the Women's Flat Track Derby Association.
-It has also played host to the Pac-12 Conference's women's basketball tournament.
-Climate Pledge Arena is sometimes considered the oldest arena in the NHL due to the age of the original structure.
+It is currently home to the Seattle Kraken of the National Hockey League (NHL), the Seattle Storm of the Women's National Basketball Association (WNBA), the Seattle Torrent of the Professional Women's Hockey League (PWHL), the Seattle University Redhawks men's basketball team, and the Rat City Roller Derby league of the Women's Flat Track Derby Association.
+It has also played host to the Pac-12 Conference's women's basketball tournament and may be used as a host venue for the Big Ten Conference's Women's Basketball and Men's ice hockey tournaments in the future.
+Though opening in October 2021, Climate Pledge Arena is sometimes considered the oldest arena in the NHL due to the age of the original roof and exterior walls.